-Stanley Hauerwaus, a well-known Christian ethicist, gives four compelling reasons why a Christian perspective will not accept PAS.
-First, we receive life as a gift from God even when it is distorted by illness, and God gives purpose to our lives even in pain and sickness.
-Second, each of us has a duty to God and to the community to live and to encourage others to live, even when that means enduring in suffering.
-Third, if a life is taken this means the community has failed to care for a person God has put among it, and the person has failed to serve the community in which they have been placed.
+Stanley Hauerwaus, a well-known Christian ethicist, gives four compelling reasons why a Christian perspective will not accept VAD.

+- We receive life as a gift from God even when it is distorted by illness, and God gives purpose to our lives even in pain and sickness. - 2) Each of us has a duty to God and to the community to live and to encourage others to live, even when that means enduring in suffering. - 3) If a life is taken this means the community has failed to care for a person God has put among it, and the person has failed to serve the community in which they have been placed.
 Individuals are called to be part of the community and it is called to care for them.
-PAS shortcuts those responsibilities.
-Finally, we have given the medical professions the task of acting for our community by caring for people and sustaining life, and we cannot ask the same professions to be part of ending life.7 better to release a child from a difficult life with limited development.
+VAD shortcuts those responsibilities. - 4) We have given the medical professions the task of acting for our community by caring for people and sustaining life, and we cannot ask the same professions to be part of ending life.7 ties, especially children, can become prime candidates for termination.
+If the value of life is assessed on the basis of intellectual and physical abilities, and freedom from pain and suffering, then it becomes easy to judge that it would be better to release a child from a difficult life with limited development.
 Similarly, elderly people who require a great deal of care, and who may have limited quality of life, might feel that they should relieve their families of their burden.
-Similarly, people suffering from mental illness can see PAS as a solution to their situation, or as something which is required of them by society.
-A recent report to the New Zealand Parliament, which was very even-handed in its treatment of the cases for and against PAS, noted in its conclusion that the committee was "particularly concerned about protecting vulnerable people, such as individuals with dementia or reduced capacity", and that some of the committee "remain unconvinced that the models seen overseas provide adequate protection for vulnerable people".8
+People suffering from mental illness could see VAD as a solution, or as something which society encourages them to consider.
+A recent report to the New Zealand Parliament, which was very even-handed in its treatment of the cases for and against VAD, noted in its conclusion that the committee was "particularly concerned about protecting vulnerable people, such as individuals with dementia or reduced capacity", and that some of the committee "remain unconvinced that the models seen overseas provide adequate protection for vulnerable people".8